 Graduation from high school or its equivalent is a prerequisite for admission to the College.
 Applicants not completing a secondary program or not having a diploma will be considered for admission on the basis of the General Education Development (GED) test or other equivalency.
-All applicants are required to successfully complete an assessment examination, the CPAt with a minimum score of 120.
-This standardized, nationally-normed test is administered by the College, and is designed to further ensure that the applicant has the skills necessary to pursue a college level program.
+All applicants are required to successfully complete an assessment examination, the Career Programs Assessment test (CPAt) with a minimum score of 120.
+This standardized, nationally normed test is administered by the College and is designed to further ensure that the applicant has the skills necessary to pursue a college-level program.